emmo-repo/domain-datamodel/README.md

 ### Connection to EMMO
-When connecting to EMMO, the datamodel ontology is describing as a formal language. .
-That instances and entities are self-contained are reflected in making them subclasses of spatially fundamental wholes.
-Their parts are therefore constituents.
-Data instances, shapes, dimension- and property values are subclasses of emmo:Data.
-Unit is a emmo:ReferenceUnit, but may also refer to units in other ontologies.
+When connecting to EMMO, the datamodel ontology is describing as a formal language.
+That entities are self-contained are reflected in making them subclasses of spatially fundamental wholes.
+The entity dimension, property, shape and dimension expression parts are therefore constituents.
+Since shape has a finite set of (ordered) dimension expression direct parts, it is a state.
 This is shown in Figure 4.

+The relations are not shown in Figure 4, but fits very well with EMMO:
+- composition -> emmo:hasOverlap (mereological)
+- connection -> emmo:isCausallyConnectedWith (topological)
+- relation -> emmo:semiotical

 ![Connection to EMMO](figs/emmo-connection.svg)